 A lot like regular acrylic paint, acryl gouache is mostly water-resistant.
 (I’ll explain my observation later on in this review.)
 This will allow for easier layering.

 As mentioned earlier, acryl gouache dries to a matte finish.
 And a good acrylic gouache will level out and have a smooth surface.
 This means little to no streaking or brushstrokes.
 These characteristics make Turner Acryl Gouache great for reproduction, just like gouache paint.

 Much like regular acrylic paints, acryl gouache can be painted on almost any surface, including wood, glass, metal, and paper.

 A Quick Note About Turner

-Turner Colour Works Ltd is a well established paint company based in Osaka, Japan.
+Turner Colour Works Ltd is a well-established paint company based in Osaka, Japan.
 Turner first started producing paints in 1946.
 They make a wide variety of paints for every possible use imaginable.

 First Takes on Turner Acryl Gouache

 I’m the most familiar with Turner Design Gouache.
 It’s an affordable, high-quality gouache that performs pretty well as compared to Winsor & Newton and M. Graham.
-Turner Design Gouache lacks opacifiers which prevents them from having that white, milky film while wet.
+Turner Design Gouache lacks opacifiers which prevent them from having that white, milky film while wet.